nicvickeryw/personal-site/README.md

-# Personal Site v1
+# Personal Site

-Personal site to do some fun stuff with React.
+A simple personal website.

+Built with create-react-app and TypeScript.